alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2024-Aug-22: Consider, plan and design UI improvement for previewers (Navigation System & Conversation-Node editing)

 - 2024-Aug-23: Analyze and design game-data-tracking for multiple scenarios (layers of testing, viewing, in-practice playing), and design optimized data structure and functionalities

+- 2024-Aug-26: Consider and design players' set of data flow being presented during game-testings and game-in-practice